-Although major life events like getting married (FIG. 1.7) or relocating for a new job may be chronic stressors to some, renowned stress researcher Richard Lazarus hypothesized in 1984 that the accumulation of acute stressors or daily life hassles, such as locking your keys in your car, playing telephone tag, or driving to work every day in traffic, is just as likely to adversely affect one's health as the death of a spouse (TABLE 1.1).
-These hassles are often based on unmet expectations that trigger an anger response of some
+Although major life events like getting married (FIG. 1.7) or relocating for a new job may be chronic stressors to some, renowned stress researcher Richard Lazarus hypothesized in 1984 that the accumulation of acute stressors or daily life hassles, such as locking your keys in your car, playing phone tag, or driving to work every day in traffic, are just as likely to adversely affect one's health as the death of a spouse.
+These hassles are often based on unmet expectations that trigger an anger response of some type, whereas stressors of a chronic nature more often than not appear to have a greater association with fear and anxiety.
+Lazarus defined hassles as "daily interactions with the environment that were essentially negative."
+He also hypothesized that a balance of emotional experiences-positive emotions as well as negative ones-is necessary, and that people who have no exposure to life's "highs" or emotional uplifts (eustress) are also susceptible to disease and illness.
+Further research by Lazarus (1983, 1984), Ornstein and Sobel (1989), and